 The final age group of children that we need to consider in our series of recent blog posts is teenagers.
-Your high school-aged child may look, sound and act like an adult in many respects but the truth is that he or she is not an adult- no matter how strongly they may protest to the contrary.
+Your high school-aged child may look, sound, and act like an adult in many respects but the truth is that he or she is not an adult- no matter how strongly they may protest to the contrary.
 While they may ask (not so politely) that you treat them as an equal, the fact is that they need a similar degree of care and nurturing as a younger child.

-A difficult part of the process of examining how a judge is likely to view a teenaged child is that teenagers are more mobile than their younger counterparts.
-Once your child turns 16 he or she can drive themselves to school, extracurriculars, or to their other parent’s home.
+A difficult part of the process of examining how a judge is likely to view a teenage child is that teenagers are more mobile than their younger counterparts.
+Once your child turns 16 he or she can drive themselves to school, extracurriculars, or their other parent’s home.
 Visitation schedules are often not followed, and a more flexible arrangement is followed based on the needs and schedule of your child.

 Not an adult, but still a child

 Teenagers can feel caught in the middle of childhood and adulthood.
-They can have aspirations for college, independent living and other goals that younger children simply cannot envision or are not aware of at all.
+They can have aspirations for college, independent living, and other goals that younger children simply cannot envision or are not aware of at all.
 However, it is not uncommon to find that your child experiences days where he or she feels like they can take on the world, only to find him or her the next day coming to you for solace or comfort after a hard day at school.

 Such is the life of raising a teenager.
 The highs can be higher, and the lows can be far lower for your teenage child in comparison to the emotions of their younger lives.
-On top of all this, if you are bringing a divorce or child custody case into their lives it can be even tougher for teenagers to manage their emotions in a productive way.
+On top of all this, if you are bringing a divorce or child custody case into their lives it can be even tougher for teenagers to manage their emotions productively.
 If your teen feels rudderless and adrift during the divorce this could damage your case and hurt your ability to put forth a compelling case that you should become the primary conservator of your teen.